mozilla/data-docs/src/concepts/pipeline/schemas.md

 datasets](../../cookbooks/bigquery.md#projects-with-bigquery-datasets).
 We also generate BigQuery table schemas nightly from the JSON Schemas.

-This section is intended for those who want modify the process of generating and applying schemas in various components of the data pipeline.
+This section is intended for those who want to modify the process of generating and applying schemas in various components of the data pipeline.

 ```mermaid